Consensys/doc.web3signer/docs/HowTo/Configure-Slashing-Protection.md

 ## Load the database schema

-Web3Signer provides a database schema to configure the database.
-Find the schema in `/migrations/postgresql/` in the Web3Signer installation directory.
+Web3Signer provides a database schemas to configure the database.
+Find the schemas in `/migrations/postgresql/` in the Web3Signer installation directory.

 The following examples show how to load the schema using the [Flyway] database migration tool or the PostgreSQL command line tool.

+!!! note

+    If loading each schema individually, then ensure you load them in order.
+For example `V1_initial.sql`, `V2__removeUniqueConstraints.sql`, then `V3__addLowWatermark.sql`.
+Use the
+    [Flyway] migration tool to automatically load them in order.

 === "Flyway DB migration tool"